jet/dotnet-templates/README.md

     c. test a variant (i.e. per `symbol` in the config)

-        $ dotnet new proAllProjector -k # an example - in general you only need to test stuff you're actually changing
+        $ dotnet new proReactor -k # an example - in general you only need to test stuff you're actually changing
         $ dotnet build # test it compiles
         $ # REPEAT N TIMES FOR COMBINATIONS OF SYMBOLS